hyunkunkim/study_sdc_p2/writeup.md

   * ### Tracking Result
     * The tracking results are shown as in image below with mean RMSE is 0.35.
     * ![step1 resut](/img2/step1.png)
-      * I've already implemented other steps when I realized that I forgot to take screenshot for the step 1.
-The result shown here is thus with the final project code.

 ## Step 2.
 Track Mangement